 A shift began last year, when the USDA launched a pilot program to open up online grocery shopping to those on public assistance in New York state.
 Subsequently, Walmart — the nation’s largest grocer — announced plans to make an unlimited grocery delivery subscription available in more than 50 percent of the country.

 Now, the pandemic has shifted the sector’s expansion into overdrive.

 Companies such as Instacart, Giant and Safeway have announced plans to hire hundreds of thousands of workers to meet the increased demand for grocery delivery.
 In Europe, Uber Eats has begun partnering with local supermarkets to deliver foods, toiletries and cleaning products.
 Amazon is expanding Whole Foods delivery into more markets.
 We’re even seeing locally-owned grocery stores launch their own delivery services.

 As we seek silver linings in the coming months, it’s safe to assume that the fast-tracked transformation of this sector will be on our radars.

 From the (Home) Desk Of

 Families, communities and employees are looking for leadership during these turbulent times.
-Antenna CEO Keith Zakheim shares the principle that has guided clients through varied crises for more than 25 years in his recent blog post here.
+Antenna Group CEO Keith Zakheim shares the principle that has guided clients through varied crises for more than 25 years in his recent blog post here.